-Statute of Limitations: A one-year limitation applies to claims for malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, liability created by statute, and actions against public entities or employees.
-A two-year limitation applies to claims for injury to person, injury when death ensues, and injury to or conversion of property.
-A six-year statute of limitation applies to claims for breach of contract.
-Time limits are tolled while a person is a minor.
+Statute of Limitations: A one-year limitation applies to claims for malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, workers compensation, liability created by statute, and actions against public entities or employees.
+A two-year limitation applies to claims for bad faith, medical malpractice, legal malpractice, injury to person, injury when death ensues, and injury to or conversion of property.
+A three-year statute of limitation applies to legal malpractice claims based on oral contracts.
+A six-year statute of limitation applies to claims for breach of contract and legal malpractice claims based on written contracts.
+Time limits are tolled while a person is a minor or of unsound mind.
 Claims made by a state or political subdivision are generally not barred by a statute of limitations.

 Assumption of the Risk: In all cases, this defense is a question of fact for the jury.
 Even if the jury finds that a plaintiff assumed the risk, it still has discretion to find for the plaintiff or the defendant, or assign percentages of fault to both.

 Dram Shop Act: Applies to commercial vendors.
 The vendor can be sued by anyone, including the intoxicated individual, for injury, property damage, or death.
 It does not apply to a social host, so long as the person served is 21 years of age, or older.